 Log-splitter

-Special forestry machines are used both for the preservation and the processing of the wood.
+Special forestry machines are used for both the preservation and processing of wood.
 An example of such a machine is a log splitter, which helps cut the tree trunks into small pieces.

 Forestry machines are remotely controlled